 How To Report Something

 Reporting to the authorities is simple.
 For imminent threats, always call 911.
-Otherwise, call your local police department.
+Otherwise, call the Newport Beach Police Department non-emergency number at (949) 644-3717.
 Most importantly, DO NOT take direct action, confront anyone, reveal your suspicions, or touch a suspected object.
-Just contact the authorities.
+Just contact the authorities!